SDenn12/cloud_computing/README.md

 Attached to load balancers, they create and delete new instances as needed (according to metrics which you wish to monitor).

+Simple Policy - Increase or decrease the current capacity of the group based on a single scaling adjustment.

+Step Policy - Increase or decrease the current capacity of the group based on a set of scaling adjustments, known as step adjustments, that vary based on the size of the alarm breach.

+Target tracking - Increase or decrease the current capacity of the group based on a target value for a specific metric.

 ### Route 53 DNS

 Reroutes all of the traffic from different instances to the same IP address.